Augusta Crichton-Stuart, Marchioness of Bute

-Augusta Mary Monica Crichton-Stuart, Marchioness of Bute, (née Bellingham ;19 August 1880 – 16 May 1947), was an Anglo-Irish aristocrat who was a daughter of Sir Henry Bellingham, 4th Baronet, and Lady Constance Julia Eleanor Georgiana Noel, daughter of Charles Noel, 2nd Earl of Gainsborough.
+Augusta Mary Monica Crichton-Stuart, Marchioness of Bute, (née Bellingham; 19 August 1880 – 16 May 1947), was an Anglo-Irish aristocrat who was a daughter of Sir Henry Bellingham, 4th Baronet, and Lady Constance Julia Eleanor Georgiana Noel, daughter of Charles Noel, 2nd Earl of Gainsborough.

 Marriage and children

 On 6 July 1905, she married John Crichton-Stuart, 4th Marquess of Bute (1881-1947), son of John Patrick Crichton-Stuart, 3rd Marquess of Bute, and Hon.
 Gwendolen Mary Anne Fitzalan-Howard.
-Their wedding was held at Castle Bellingham, in the village of Castlebellingham in County Louth, Ireland, and was followed by a party at Mount Stuart House in Scotland.
+Both her father and her father-in-law were noted converts to Roman Catholicism.
+The wedding was held at Castle Bellingham, in the village of Castlebellingham in County Louth, Ireland, and was followed by a party at Mount Stuart House in Scotland.
 A film company was hired to film the event; and it served as one of the earliest examples of the aristocratic classes making a private film.

-Both her father and her father-in-law were noted converts to Roman Catholicism.

 After her marriage, Augusta Bellingham was styled as The Marchioness of Bute and her married name became Crichton-Stuart.
-She and her husband had seven children.
+She and her husband had seven children: